Interpreting risk scores

 No axis at moderate or above, OR signals were descoped by fiction framing. |

-Verdict is derived by Ocular's fusion layer from:
+Salience is derived by Ocular's fusion layer from:

 - Direct indicators on each risk axis (suicide, self-harm, harm to others, abuse, etc.).